Michael II the Younger

-He was called "Zaʿura" by Bar Hebraeus, which means "the younger", "junior", "the little", or "the less", to distinguish him from his uncle, Michael the Great.
+He was called "Zaʿura" by Barhebraeus, which means "the younger", "junior", "the little", or "the less", to distinguish him from his uncle, Michael the Great.

-Life
+Biography

 Born Joshua Sephtono (ܝܫܘܥ ܣܦܬܢܐ) (Note: Ignatius Aphrem I says he was called Sephtono "because his lower lip was big".), he hailed from a prominent ecclesiastical family in Melitene, that of Michael the Syrian.
 His father was Abraham and his uncle was Michael the Syrian (called Rabo or "the Elder" to distinguish the two).
 Another uncle, Saliba, served as Archbishop of Mardin (1177) and later of Jerusalem (1184), ordained by Michael the Syrian.
-Joshua had a brother, Jacob (ܝܥܩܘܒ), who changed his name upon being elevated to his position, adopting the name Gregory (ܓܪܝܓܘܪܝܘܣ) upon his ordination as maphrian.
+Joshua had a brother, Jacob (ܝܥܩܘܒ), who changed his name upon being elevated to his position, adopting the name Gregory (ܓܪܝܓܘܪܝܘܣ) at his ordination as maphrian.

 Joshua became a monk at Monastery of Mar Barsauma.
-Following the death of Patriarch Michael the Syrian in 1199, he attempted to become the Patriarch of Antioch, prompting him to leave the monastery.
-Thus he left the monastery, but the abbot pursued him in an effort to bring him backk.
+Following the death of Patriarch Michael the Syrian in 1199, he attempted to become the patriarch of Antioch, prompting him to leave the monastery.
+Thus he left the monastery, but the abbot pursued him in an effort to bring him back.
 Joshua, in response, had him arrested by the governor of Gargar, only released on the condition that he would not hinder Michael's pursuit of the office.

 Episcopate

 Joshua was ordained by his brother, Maphrian Jacob, at Mor Hananyo Monastery in 1200, adopting the name Michael in honor of his uncle.
-As it was commonly done at the time, he appointed three bishops loyal to him in order to consolidate his support immediataely after his ordination, but the people of Mardin bribed the governor to have both him and his brother expelled, to which he relocated to Melitene.
+As it was commonly done at the time, he appointed three bishops loyal to him in order to consolidate his support immediately after his ordination, but the people of Mardin bribed the governor to have both him and his brother expelled, to which he relocated to Melitene.